Programming

 //Use the 'hidden' attribute in HTML.

-<P>This is a paragraph.</p>
+<P>This is a paragraph which you should see.</p>

 <p hidden>This is hidden.</p>